TeamNexile/jk-workshop-docs/level-making/blocks.md

 ### <input type="color" title="RGB(182,255,0)" value="#B6FF00">Quark block

-The quark block is a block that rounds the player to the closer in-game pixel (8 pixel distance) the player's Y position to make falls less inconsistent.
+When the player touches a quark block, their **Y (height) position is rounded** to the closest value on the base of 4 (4,8,12,16,etc).
+Using **TWO** quark blocks together rounds the player position by one full in-game pixel (8 pixels on the .png/hitboxes), giving a more "consistent" outcome.

 In order to get the full potential of a quark block:
 1. It has to be used when player is in full falling velocity